-France urges Renault to replace Ghosn, defends alliance
+France urges Renault to replace Ghosn, Nissan alliance faces strain

-PARIS/TOKYO (Reuters) - France urged Renault on Tuesday to replace CEO Carlos Ghosn a day after his arrest in Japan on financial misconduct allegations, but sought to defend the carmaker’s alliance with Nissan, which has been rocked by the scandal.
+PARIS/TOKYO (Reuters) - France urged Renault on Tuesday to replace CEO Carlos Ghosn after his arrest in Japan on financial misconduct allegations, which sources said formed part of an investigation extending to its broader carmaking alliance with Nissan.

-Ghosn, one of the car industry’s best known leaders, was arrested on Monday after Nissan Motor Co said he had engaged in wrongdoing, including personal use of company money and under-reporting his earnings, for years.
-The Japanese carmaker plans to remove him as chairman on Thursday.
+Ghosn, one of the car industry’s best known leaders, was arrested on Monday after Nissan Motor Co said he had engaged in wrongdoing at the Japanese firm, including personal use of company money and under-reporting his earnings, for years.
+Nissan plans to remove him as chairman on Thursday.

-“Carlos Ghosn is no longer in a position where he is capable of leading Renault,” French Finance Minister Bruno Le Maire told France Info radio, calling on Renault’s board to meet “in the coming hours” to set up an interim management structure.
+In a sign Nissan may be seeking to loosen its French parent’s hold on their alliance, the Japanese company told Renault’s board on Monday it also had evidence of potential wrongdoing at Renault-Nissan BV, the Dutch venture overseeing alliance operations under Renault’s ultimate control, three people with knowledge of the matter said.

-The French state owns 15 percent of Renault, which in turn holds a 43.4 percent stake in Nissan in a complex alliance forged by Ghosn over almost 20 years and which some analysts think could fall apart without the 64-year-old to steer it.
+The private communication came from Nissan Chief Executive Hiroto Saikawa, whose company is 43.4 percent-owned by Renault in a complex alliance forged by Ghosn over almost two decades.

 Renault’s board will meet later on Tuesday, a spokesman said.
 Sources familiar with the matter told Reuters it would discuss temporarily replacing Ghosn.

-“We have not demanded the formal departure of Ghosn from the management board for a simple reason, which is that we do not have any proof and we follow due legal procedure,” Le Maire said.

-He said he would contact his Japanese counterpart over the matter, and that Renault’s partnership with Nissan was in the interests of both France and Japan, and of both companies.
+“Carlos Ghosn is no longer in a position where he is capable of leading Renault,” French Finance Minister Bruno Le Maire told France Info radio, calling on Renault to set up an interim management structure.

-“Renault has been weakened, which makes it all the more necessary to act quickly,” Le Maire said.
+“Renault has been weakened, which makes it all the more necessary to act quickly,” he said.

+Following talks between Le Maire and his Japanese counterpart Hiroshige Seko, the two ministers issued a joint statement reaffirming support for the Renault-Nissan alliance and a “shared wish to maintain this winning cooperation”.

-Close to bankruptcy when Renault bought its stake in 1999, Nissan has recovered to be the engine of an alliance that generates synergies for both companies and allows them to rival the likes of Volkswagen (VOWG_p.DE) and Toyota on the global stage.
+Close to bankruptcy when Renault bought its stake in 1999, Nissan has recovered to be the engine of an alliance that generates synergies for both companies and allows them to rival Volkswagen (VOWG_p.DE) and Toyota on the global stage.

+But there have long been tensions as Nissan, while almost 60 percent bigger than Renault by sales, remains the junior partner in their shareholding hierarchy with a smaller reciprocal 15 percent non-voting stake in Renault.

-Renault shares were down 2 percent at 1220 GMT, having slumped more than 8 percent on Monday.
-Nissan shares fell another 5.5 percent, while those of Mitsubishi Motors, the third member of the alliance, closed down nearly 7 percent.
+Renault shares were down 3 percent at 1405 GMT, having slumped more than 8 percent on Monday.
+Nissan stock fell another 5.5 percent, while Mitsubishi Motors, the third member of the alliance, ended down nearly 7 percent.

 Mitsubishi Motors’ CEO Osamu Masuko said it could be hard to manage the alliance without the unifying figure of Ghosn.